BiaPyX/BiaPy-doc/source/workflows/semantic_segmentation.rst

 Test ground-truth
 """""""""""""""""
 Do you have labels for the test set?
 This is a key question so BiaPy knows if your test set will be used for evaluation in new data (unseen during training) or simply produce predictions on that new data.
-All workflows contain a parameter to specify this aspect.
+All supervised workflows contain a parameter to specify this aspect.

 .. collapse:: Expand to see how to configure